GNOME/gimp/devel-docs/icons.md

-# Icon themes for GIMP
+# Icon themes for LIGMA

 ## Released Themes

-GIMP 3.0 comes with 3 icon themes:
+LIGMA 3.0 comes with 3 icon themes:

 1. **Symbolic**: the default icon theme which is vector and which will be automatically recolored to your theme colors.